DworkinLab/DrosophilaSociabilityGenomeScan/README.md

 Raw Sequence data for this study is available on [NCBI SRA bioproject  PRJNA1311514](https://www.ncbi.nlm.nih.gov/sra/PRJNA1311514).

+A static version of this repository (frozen at time of final acceptance) is available on [Figshare](https://doi.org/10.6084/m9.figshare.30500915.v1). **Please note:** figshare has a complete copy of all of the `.sync files` (file sizes are too big for github).

 **Please note**: If you wish to use this pipeline for the genomic analysis, and you are new to such pipelines, before using the scripts before, you will likely find the README for the data and scripts associated with [Audet et al. 2024](https://github.com/DworkinLab/Audet_etal_Evolution_2024) a simple overview of the pipeline.
 Then the scripts below will likely be more useful for replicating the specific analyses from this study.